 * Stocks also gain as euro zone bank worries fade

-* Dollar flat ahead of Fed chief's testimony
+* Dollar trades mostly flat ahead of Fed chief's testimony

-* Oil near three-month lows as supply fears ease (Adds close of European bond, stock markets)
+* Oil near three-month lows as supply fears ease (Adds oil settlement prices)

 By Herbert Lash

-NEW YORK, July 14 (Reuters) - The dollar edged higher and global equity markets rose on Monday, lifted by Citigroup's earnings and as investors put aside concerns about euro zone banks and took heart in a fresh round of merger and acquisition activity.
+NEW YORK, July 14 (Reuters) - The dollar traded near break-even and global equity markets rose on Monday, lifted by Citigroup's earnings and as investors put aside concerns about euro zone banks and took heart in a fresh round of merger and acquisition activity.

-Citigroup Inc reported a stronger-than expected adjusted quarterly profit as its fixed-income business performed ahead of forecasts.
+Citigroup Inc reported stronger-than-expected adjusted quarterly profit as its fixed-income business performed ahead of forecasts.
 The bank also announced a $7 billion settlement over its sale of flawed mortgage securities.

 The settlement with the U.S. Justice Department was more than twice what many analysts had expected, but less than the $12 billion sought by the government.